Levi Amantchi

-Hanani Levi Micael Amantchi (born 26 November 2000) is an English professional footballer who plays as a forward for Rochdale on loan from club Walsall.
+Hanani Levi Micael Amantchi (born 26 November 2000) is an English professional footballer who plays as a forward for Kidderminster Harriers, on loan from club Gateshead.

 Career

 Born in London, Amantchi played youth football for Wallsend Boys Club before joining Chesterfield as a 17-year-old.

 Amantchi is a lifelong supporter of Newcastle United.

 On 26 February 2019, Amantchi joined Mickleover Sports on a month-long loan.

 Amantchi joined National League North side Blyth Spartans on loan in September 2019.
 He returned to Chesterfield at the end of his loan spell in January 2020, having scored twice in 14 National League North games.

 He left Chesterfield in summer 2020 after the club chose not to renew his contract.

 After a trial spell at Middlesbrough in September 2020, and a single appearance for Workington in a 1–0 win away to Colne, Amantchi signed for National League North side Darlington on a non-contract basis on 9 October 2020.
 He played three games for Darlington in all competitions.

 On 27 November 2020, Amantchi rejoined Blyth Spartans on a non-contract basis.

 Amantchi returned to Workington on 10 September 2021, but again made just one appearance for the club.

 In November 2021, he signed for Southern League Premier Division Central club Redditch United.
 He transferred to Isthmian League Premier Division side Potters Bar Town in January 2022.

 He joined Braintree Town on trial in July 2022, before agreeing terms with the club later that month.

 He joined Brackley Town of the National League North in November 2022, and scored 6 goals in 22 matches over the remainder of the season.

 In June 2023, Amantchi signed for Maidstone United in the National League South.

 On 18 December 2023, it was announced that Amantchi had signed for National League club Bromley.
 He made his EFL League Two debut on 10 August 2024 as an 89th-minute substitute in a 2–0 win away at Harrogate Town.
 He scored his first goal for the club with the opening goal of a 2–1 EFL Cup defeat to AFC Wimbledon on 13 August.

 Amantchi joined League Two rivals Walsall on 31 January 2025 on an 18-month contract with the option for a further year; the fee was undisclosed.
 He made his debut the next day in a 2–2 draw with Salford City.
 In July 2025, he joined National League side Rochdale on loan until January 2026.

+On 8 January 2026, Amantchi joined National League club Gateshead on a permanent deal until the end of the season.

+On 17 July 2026, Amantchi joined newly promoted National League side Kidderminster Harriers on a season-long loan.